Home > News > We want the service to succeed

 In the last 7 workshops, we tested those phrases.
 While the ideas sat well with people, some of the language did not.
 As a result, we’re fine-tuning the wording.

 These workshops are one of many inputs to this review so far.
-We encourage you to check our latest thinking, comment and share your ideas, and subscribe for updates.
+We encourage you to check our latest thinking, comment and share your ideas.

 Download and read the reports